- a newly qualified doctor?

 All specialty training boards have introduced the successful completion of the GSSE as a mandatory eligibility requirement for application to SET.

 What is available to me when I subscribe to JDocs?

-self-assess progress against the learning outcomes of the Framework and check your progress against each of the surgical core nine competencies
+self-assess progress against the learning outcomes of the Framework and check your progress against each of the surgical ten core competencies

 record evidence of your clinical experience, achievements and assessments (e.g. certificates, end-of-term report, Mini-CEX, DOPS, key clinical tasks)

-- extract a report of assessment, experiences and achievements that can support application to advanced specialty training
+extract a report of assessments, experiences and achievements that can support application to advanced/procedural specialty training